anthonyamar/my-second-brain/Books/Collecting old books.md

 What I like to do is book safaris : each time I'm going to a new city, I search for a book store and come back home with new old books.
 I have the [Livre Rare Book app](https://play.google.com/store/apps/details?id=com.lrb.android.lrb) that list on a map the rare book stores and events around you.
 Pretty useful!

-*-Grand Palais' exhibition for rare books and collectible art objects-*
+*- Grand Palais' exhibition for rare books and collectible art objects -*
 ![old_books_grand_palais](old_books_grand_palais.jpg)

 ## Pricing an old book